indreek/pg-migrator/README.md

 ## Migration Scripts

 pg-migrator uses migration scripts in current execution folder or subfolders.
-All migration scripts files must have an extension with ".sql" (case insensitive) and "x-y.sql" format that x and y must be valid numbers.
+All migration script files must have an extension with ".sql" (case insensitive) and "x-y.sql" format that x and y must be valid numbers.
 Both numbers also must be sequential.
 All other files will be ignored.

-Migration scripts can contain any valid sql statements like create/alter table and also insert/update etc.
+Migration scripts can contain any valid sql statements like create/alter table and also insert/update data etc.

-You can categorize your scripts with folders as you wish. pg-migrator search all subfolders and put them in order according to x-y numbers in file names of folder structure.
+You can categorize your scripts with folders as you wish. pg-migrator search all subfolders and put them in order according to x-y numbers in file names, independent of folder structure.

 Sample migration script file names;
 ```